buddydev/bp-activity-plus-reloaded/readme.txt

 3. Video in your activity stream screenshot-3.png

 == Changelog ==
+= 1.1.0 =
+- Enforce the image limit for remote images too

 = 1.0.9 =
 - Made the constant BPFB_IMAGE_LIMIT feasible from bp-custom.php